Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/generic-slingshot-resources.md

 # Generic Slingshot resources

+### Item object

-Item object - contains an array of objects of type T
+It contains an array of objects of type T.

 | Property | Type|
 -------------------------------------------------------------------- | ------------------ | ------------------ | ------------------ |
 |items|array|

-Document Info Object – Contains information about a specific document
+### Document Info Object

+It contains information about a specific document.

 | Property | Type|
 -------------------------------------------------------------------- | ------------------ | ------------------ | ------------------ |
 |id|string|
 |name|string|

-Member Info Object – Contains information about a specific member
+### Member Info Object

+It contains information about a specific member.

 | Property | Type|
 -------------------------------------------------------------------- | ------------------ | ------------------ | ------------------ |